keyasha99/osticket-prereqs/README.md

 <img src="https://i.imgur.com/KflXZZe.png" height="80%" width="80%" alt="osTicket Installation"/>
 </p>
 <p>
 Now you're going to install osTicket v1.15.8.
 First, go to the osTicket-Installation-Files folder and unzip the folder.
 You don't have to change the destination for the unzipped folder.
+Leave this window open.
 </p>
 <br />